 (a) Find the probability that he does not win either project. (b) Find the probability that he wins exactly one project.
-(3) (2) (c) Given that he does not win the first project, find the probability the second. that he wins (2) (d) By calculation, determine whether or not winning the first winning the second contract are independent events. contract and (3)
+(3) (2) (c) Given that he does not win the first project, find the probability that the second. ne wins (d) By calculation, determine whether or not winning the first contriving the second contract are independent events.
+(2) ract and (3)